Christopher Walken

 Christopher Walken in the series Wonderful John Acton

-At the age of ten, thanks to the popular host Jerry Lewis, Walken made it to the famous comedy show, got a role in the production "The Climate of Eden" at the Martin Beck Theater, and in 1954 starred in the longest-running American TV series "Guiding Light" as Mike Bauer.
+At the age of ten, through popular host Jerry Lewis, Walken landed a spot on the famous comedy show, got a role in the production "The Climate of Eden" at the Martin Beck Theater, and in 1954 starred in the longest-running American TV series "Guiding Light" as Mike Bauer.

 Christopher Walken Watches a Clip of Himself as a Child Actor